Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 Optical Engineering

-Basic principles of geometric optics, refraction , and reflection will be discussed.
-Gaussian optics, of axially symmetrical systems and other related , topics as will as simple optical instruments such, as magnifying lenses, compound microscopes, , refr
+Basic principles of geometric optics, refraction, and reflection will be discussed.
+Gaussian optics of axially symmetrical systems and other related topics as well as simple optical instruments such as magnifying lenses, compound microscopes, refracting telescopes, and other simple optical systems will be discussed.

-OEN 200L Geometric & Instr Optics Lab (1 Credits)
+OEN 200L Geometric & Instrumentation Optics Lab (1 Credits)

-This is a course in intermediate geometric optics , that provides students with state-of-the art, laboratory exercises and equipment that will allow, them to do fundamental experiments using lasers, , fiber optic systems and diodes.
-This course, compleme
+This is a course in intermediate geometric optics that provides students with state-of-the art laboratory exercises and equipment that will allow them to do fundamental experiments using lasers, fiber optic systems, and diodes.
+This course complements OEN 200 and students are advised to take these courses concurrently.

 OEN 201 Physical and Instrumental Optics (3 Credits)

-This course is the second half of OEN 200 with, more detailed discussion of topics such as , interference and interferometers, Fresnel and , Fraunhofer diffraction, spectroscopic, instrumentation, electro-optic effects and , elements of quantum and nonlin
+This course is the second half of OEN 200 with more detailed discussion of topics such as interference and interferometers, Fresnel and Fraunhofer diffraction, spectroscopic instrumentation, electro-optic effects and elements of quantum and nonlinear behavior.

-OEN 201L Physical and Instrumental Optics Lab (1 Credits)
+OEN 201L Physical & Instrumentation Optics Lab (1 Credits)

 OEN 290 Optical Engineering Seminar I (1 Credits)

-This course provides an introduction to, contemporary topics in optical engineering,, including contemporary technical topics and, professional topics, and emerging areas for, employment and career advancement.
+Provides an introduction to contemporary topics in optical engineering, including contemporary technical topics, professional topics, and emerging areas for employment and career advancement.

 OEN 297 Summer Research I (3 Credits)

-Undergraduate research supervised by a faculty, member.
-Development of the skills of research, including preparations, design and execution of, experiments, data analysis.
+Undergraduate research supervised by a faculty member.
+Development of the skills of research, including preparations, design, and execution of experiments and data analysis.

 OEN 320 Optical Systems Analysis (3 Credits)

-Development of tools and techniques for, engineering of optical systems.
-Study of, specifications, system design and analysis,, tradeoffs and optimization, manufacturing.
+Development of tools and techniques for engineering of optical systems.
+Study of specifications, system design and analysis, tradeoffs and optimization, and manufacturing.

 OEN 340 Lasers and Photonics (3 Credits)

-Condensed matter physics including issues in solid, state physics, laser physics, laser light, laser , components and systems and measurements are , covered in this course.
+Covers condensed matter physics, including issues in solid state physics, laser physics, laser light, and laser components, systems, and measurements.

 OEN 340L Laser and Photonics Lab (1 Credits)